benhutchins/docker-mediawiki/README.md

     docker run --name some-mediawiki --link some-mysql:mysql -v /var/shared:/var/www-shared/html:rw -d benhutchins/mediawiki

+Partial explanation of arguments:

+ - `--link` allows you to connect this container with a database container.
+See `Configure Database` below for more details.
-Here `-v` is used to mount a shared folder with the container.
+ - `-v` is used to mount a shared folder with the container.
 If provided, you can place your `LocalSettings.php` inside this folder.
 All files and images uploaded to the wiki will also be placed within an `images` folder of this shared volume.

+ Having troubling accessing your MediaWiki server?
+See `Accessing MediaWiki` below for help.

 ## Specify MediaWiki version